dougeby/IntuneDocs/intune-azure/introduction/known-issues-in-the-intune-preview.md

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

 Use this topic to learn about any known issues in the Intune preview.
+If you want to report a bug that is not listed here, [open a support request](https://docs.microsoft.com/intune/troubleshoot/how-to-get-support-for-microsoft-intune).
-If there's an issue you want to report, and it's not shown here, consider filing a report on our [Uservoice](https://microsoftintune.uservoice.com/forums/291681-ideas/category/189016-azure-admin-console) site.
+If you want to request a new feature be added to Intune, consider filing a report on our [Uservoice](https://microsoftintune.uservoice.com/forums/291681-ideas/category/189016-azure-admin-console) site.

 ## Administration and accounts